 You say rutabaga?
-Suede?
+Swede?
 We say turnip!
-Here's how to deal with this think-skinned Irish favorite and the best way to cook it
+Here's how to deal with this thick-skinned Irish favorite and the best way to cook it

 Preparing a rutabaga for cooking can be a daunting task for the cook who has never handled one of these thick-skinned vegetables before.
-Known as a suede or a turnip in Ireland, the purplish-yellow rutabaga skin is hard and let’s be honest, it’s ugly looking.
+Known as a swede or a turnip in Ireland, the purplish-yellow rutabaga skin is hard, and let’s be honest, it’s ugly looking.